 The role of the development industry is crucial to public acceptance of new forms of housing and the future environment of the Lower Hunter.
 Designers and developers should recognise that good design and high standards of development will increase public acceptance of housing variety.

-The proposal meets with the objectives of council requirements and therefore the owners respectably request that council approve the application in its current state.
+The proposal, for the most part, meets with the objectives of council requirements and therefore the owners respectably request that council approve the application in its current state.